 The basic idea of this defense is that if the input is adversarial, basing the predicted class on the softmax output may yield a wrong result.
 Instead in this defense the input is randomly transformed multiple times, to create many different inputs.
 Each transformed input yields a softmax output from the classifier.
 Prediction is then done on the distribution of the softmax outputs~\cite{Kou2020Enhancing}.
 To classify the softmax distributions, a separate distributional classifier is trained.

+\textbf{Prior security studies:} In~\cite{Kou2020Enhancing}, white-box attacks on the defense were done using methods like FGSM, IFGSM and C$\&$W. Query only black-box attacks were also studied, but by our definition, no adaptive black-box attacks were ever considered for this defense.

-\textbf{Why we selected it:} In~\cite{Kou2020Enhancing} the defense is tested with target model black-box attacks but it does not test any synthetic model based black-box attacks.
-This defense is built on~\cite{XieWangZhangEtAl2017} which was initially a promising randomization defense~\cite{XieWangZhangEtAl2017} that was broken in~\cite{AthalyeCarliniWagner2018}.
-Whether the combination of a new classification scheme and randomization can achieve synthetic model based black-box security is an open question.
+\textbf{Why we selected it:} In~\cite{Kou2020Enhancing}, the defense is tested with query only black-box attacks as we previously mentioned.
+However, it does not test any model black-box attacks.
+This defense is built on~\cite{XieWangZhangEtAl2017} which was initially a promising randomization defense that was broken in~\cite{BPDApaper}.
+Whether the combination of a new classification scheme and randomization can achieve model black-box security is an open question.